Dr. David Durand-Delacre

 My expertise

-I am a human geographer and critical migration scholar interested in the political, cultural, and epistemological controversies arising from growing concern about climate change’s impact on human mobilities.
+I am a human geographer and critical migration researcher interested in the political, cultural, and epistemological controversies arising from growing concern about climate change’s impact on human mobilities.
 I situate my work broadly within mobilities studies, social sciences of climate change, and geographies of knowledge.

 My PhD research (2018-2022) focused on how knowledge about climate mobilities is produced, debated, and communicated across academia, government, civil society, and the news media in France, allowing me to identify conceptual and political obstacles hindering action on climate mobilities.